grpc/grpc-go/Documentation/anti-patterns.md

 The connection behavior is determined by the load balancing policy being used.
 For instance, an "active" load balancing policy such as Round Robin attempts to maintain a constant connection, while the default "pick first" policy delays connection until an RPC is executed.
 Instead of using the WithBlock option, which may not be recommended in some cases, you can call the [`ClientConn.Connect`](https://pkg.go.dev/google.golang.org/grpc#ClientConn.Connect) method to explicitly initiate a connection.
-[`WithBlock`](https://pkg.go.dev/google.golang.org/grpc#WithBlock) in an instance where WithBlock(true) is used, `Connect` and `WaitForStateChange` is invoked until either the context created via `context.WithTimeout` expires or the `ClientConn` is ready.

 ### Using `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError`

 The gRPC API provides several options that can be used to configure the behavior of dialing and connecting to a gRPC server.
 Some of these options, such as `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError`, rely on failures at dial time.
 However, we strongly discourage developers from using these options, as they can introduce race conditions and result in unreliable and difficult-to-debug code.

 One of the most important reasons for avoiding these options, which is often overlooked, is that connections can fail at any point in time.
 This means that you need to handle RPC failures caused by connection issues, regardless of whether a connection was never established in the first place, or if it was created and then immediately lost.
 Implementing proper error handling for RPCs is crucial for maintaining the reliability and stability of your gRPC communication.

-### Difference between Dial and NewClient
-[`grpc.NewClient`](https://pkg.go.dev/google.golang.org/grpc#NewClient) is a function in the grpc libaray that creates a new gRPC `channel` for the target URI that is passed in as an argument, together with a list of `DialOption`, and returns [`ClientConn`](https://pkg.go.dev/google.golang.org/grpc#ClientConn) an object representing a server connection.

-Unlike `grpc.NewClient`, whereby using the ClientConn for RPCs will automatically cause it to connect or `Connect` may be used to manually create a connection, by default `Dial` does not always establish a connection to servers.
-Connection behavior is determined by the load balancing policy used.

-`grpc.NewClient` automatically ignores `DialOptions` returned by `WithBlock`, `WithTimeout`, `WithReturnConnectionError`, and `FailOnNonTempDialError.

-`grpc.NewClient` uses passthrough as the default name resolver for backward compatibility while  `Dial` uses dns as its default name resolver.
-This subtle diffrence is crucial in legacy systems that specify a custom dialer and expect it to receive the target string directly.

-Timeouts are not supported by `grpc.NewClient`.

 ###  Why we discourage using `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError`

 When a client attempts to connect to a gRPC server, it can encounter a variety of errors, including network connectivity issues, server-side errors, and incorrect usage of the gRPC API.
 The options `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError` are designed to handle some of these errors, but they do so by relying on failures at dial time.
 This means that they may not provide reliable or accurate information about the status of the connection.